H2ck3ru2/Custom-ChatGPT-Prompts/README.md

 ## Usage and Credits

+### NOTE: READ ONLY ACTIVATED

+This repository is now in READ ONLY mode !!!
+You can still view the repository and fork it, but you cannot directly push changes or create new branches !!!

+If you have questions for the READ ONLY activation mode or about other things, then go to the Errors and collaboration information in this README.md file (go down in Errors and collaboration to find the E-Mail address to contact)

 ### Usage of Prompts

 You are allowed to use every prompt in this GitHub repository.
 It would be appreciated if you mention my GitHub username: H2ck3ru2 (Hackerus) when you use the prompts.
 You can link my GitHub account and this repository in the description of the social media post or anywhere you mention the project.